rowanho/go_cli/README.md

-# go_cli
+# gocli
-Some linux command line program clones in go (made for fun)
+Some linux command line program clones in Go (made for fun)

 # mv